mariusfredrichsen/uio/IN4120/private/notes/lectures/lecture5.md

 - 40 is 40x1 + 0

 #### Gamma codes
-- reduce to bit-level
-- the first bit is always 1 so cut it off
+- split the number into two parts
-- length is the length of offset
+    - unary code length of the binary representation (minus 1)
-- its represented in unary
+    - the binary representation with its leading 1

 #### Simple9 (S9) Coding
 - blocks of 32 bits